 Once the application is filed, it undergoes examination by the TPTO to ensure that it meets the legal requirements and does not conflict with existing trademarks.
 The Office may request additional information or clarification from the applicant or raise objections if there are any issues with the application.

 If the TPTO accepts the trademark, it will be published in the Official Trademark Bulletin.
 This allows other parties to file an opposition to the registration if they believe that the trademark conflicts with their trademark rights.
 The opposition period lasts for two months from the date of publication.
-If an opposition is filed, it must be resolved through negotiation or a formal hearing before the Patent and Trademark Office in Turkey.
-If it is not resolved, the trademark will not be registered.
+If an opposition is filed, it must be resolved through a formal hearing before the Patent and Trademark Office in Turkey.

 If no one files an opposition, or if the applicant wins, the trademark will be registered, and the applicant will get a certificate of registration.
 The certificate serves as proof of ownership of the trademark and provides legal protection for the trademark owner.